Charles-Zhang-Project-Nine/ProjectNineWiki/en/Organizations/Whisper 威斯波尔 (Re-built).md

 ## References

-As time goes Whisper will become more and more a designed entity but occassionally it might be useful to remind ourselves of the original inspirations for Whisper and the original paths of development: 1) The "Love Zero" dream; 2) An early (or not-so-early) PDF layout drawing of the campus; 3) An imagination of a tri-campus.
+As time goes Whisper will become more and more a designed entity but occassionally it might be useful to remind ourselves of the original inspirations for Whisper and the original paths of development: 1) The "Love: Zero" dream; 2) An early (or not-so-early) PDF layout drawing of the campus; 3) An imagination of a tri-campus.

 Current design locations: